Deutsche Welle: German reunification

 Deutsche Welle took some of the former independent radio broadcasting service Deutschlandfunk's foreign-language programming in 1993, when Deutschlandfunk was absorbed into the new Deutschlandradio.

 In addition to radio and television programming, DW sponsored some published material.
 For example, the South-Asia Department published German Heritage: A Series Written for the South Asia Programme in 1967, and in 1984 published African Writers on the Air.
 Both publications were transcripts of DW programming.

+In 2010, it began providing resources to the Washington, D.C.-based German-American Heritage Museum of the USA, along with the German Embassy in Washington and German National Tourist Board.

 Internet presence

 In September 1994, Deutsche Welle was the first public broadcaster in Germany with an internet presence, initially www-dw.gmd.de, hosted by the GMD Information Technology Research Center.
 For its first two years, the site listed little more than contact addresses, although DW's News Journal was broadcast in RealAudio from Real's server beginning in 1995, and Süddeutsche Zeitungs initial web presence, which included news articles from the newspaper, shared the site.
 In 1996, it evolved into a news website using the URL dwelle.de; in 2001, the URL changed to www.dw-world.de, and was changed again in 2012, to www.dw.de.
 Deutsche Welle purchased the domain dw.com, which previously belonged to DiamondWare, in 2013; DW had attempted to claim ownership of the address in 2000, without success.
 DW eventually moved to the www.dw.com domain on 22 June 2015.
 According to DW, their website delivers information by topic with an intuitive navigation organized to meet users' expectations.
 The layout offers more flexibility to feature pictures, videos, and in-depth reporting on the day's events in a multimedia and multilingual fashion.
 They also integrated their Media Center into the dw.de website making it easier for users to access videos, audio, and picture galleries from DW's multimedia archive of reports, programs, and coverage of special issues.

 DW's news site is in seven core languages (Arabic, Chinese, English, German, Spanish, Portuguese for Brazil, and Russian), as well as a mixture of news and information in 23 other languages in which Deutsche Welle broadcasts.
 Persian became the site's eighth focus language in 2007.

 German and European news is DW's central focus, but the site also offers background information about German and German language courses.
 Deutsch, Warum Nicht? (literally: German, Why Not?) is a personal course for learning the German language, created by Deutsche Welle and the Goethe-Institut.